 Coronary artery disease results from constricted arteries, which causes a drop in blood oxygen levels that raises blood pressure, and sleep time airway resistance exacerbates this potentially deadly problem.
 The heart is forced to work harder and the arteries become more narrow.
 Such a detrimental cycle will eventually lead to a heart attack.

 A stroke occurs when the supply of blood and oxygen to the brain is either partially or completely cut off.
 The adequate flow of blood and oxygen to the brain are critical, and upper airway resistance compounds the risk of stroke.

 Obstructive Sleep Apnea (OSA): Obstructive Sleep Apnea is the most common type of sleep apnea.
 OSA is caused by an obstruction in the airway, which actually stops the air flow in the nose and mouth.
 Throat and abdominal breathing continue normally.
 Obstructive Sleep Apnea is commonly accompanied by snoring and causes the sleeper to wake up, gasping or snorting, and then go back to sleep again.

-Mixed Sleep Apnea: When individuals experience a combination of the two other types of sleep apnea, Obstructive Sleep Apnea and Central Sleep Apnea, they have mixed sleep apnea.
+Mixed Sleep Apnea: Is when individuals experience a combination of the other types of sleep apnea.